Dinah Shore: 1940s

 In March 1939, Shore debuted on national radio on the Sunday-afternoon CBS Radio program, Ben Bernie's Orchestra.
 In February 1940, she became a featured vocalist on the NBC Radio program The Chamber Music Society of Lower Basin Street, a showcase for traditional Dixieland and blues songs.
 With her, the program became so popular, it was moved from 4:30 Sunday afternoon to a 9:00 Monday night time slot in September.
 In her primetime debut for "the music of the Three Bs, Barrelhouse, Boogie-woogie, and the Blues", she was introduced as "Mademoiselle Dinah 'Diva' Shore, who starts a fire by rubbing two notes together!"
 She recorded with the two Basin Street bands for RCA Victor; one of her records was the eponymous Dinah's Blues.

 Shore's singing came to the attention of Eddie Cantor.
 He signed her as a regular on his radio show, Time to Smile, in 1940.
 Shore credits him for teaching her self-confidence, comedic timing, and the ways of connecting with an audience.
 In 1943, Shore appeared in her first movie, Thank Your Lucky Stars, starring Cantor.
+In August 1944 she toured the European Theater of Operations hosted by Communications Zone commander Lt.
+Gen. John C. H. Lee.

 She soon went to another radio show, Paul Whiteman Presents.
 During this time, the United States was involved in World War II, and Shore became a favorite with the troops.
 She had hits, including "Blues in the Night", "Jim", "You'd Be So Nice to Come Home To", and "I'll Walk Alone", the first of her number-one hits.
 "Blues in the Night" sold over one million copies, and was awarded a gold disc by the RIAA.